-A majority of the homework is online in MML.
+There are two types of HWs: MML HWs & Written HWs.
+A majority of the homework is in MML.
+You have to do it online within the due date.
 You have five (5) attempts per problem-type for each online problem in MML.
 Using the "Help Me Solve It" feature uses one attempt.
 Use the attempts carefully so that you can earn a 100% on each assignment.
-Besides the MML HW, each week you will hand-in in class some additional problems.
-They will be assigned at my personal web site at www.math.unt.edu/~koshal, after each class has been taught and be strictly due before the next class starts, in class.
-I will drop two lowest HW-Recaps, two lowest MML homeworks, and two lowest handed-in homeworks before computing each average.
+Besides the MML HW, you will have the Written HWs.
+Each week you will hand-in in class some additional problems.

+The Written HWs will be assigned at my personal web site at www.math.unt.edu/~koshal, after each class has been taught and be strictly due before the next class starts, in class.
+Please DO consider seriously these instructions on how to turn-in your HWs to be graded: Write the HWs #, Section #, & Problem # clearly.
+Put the final answer in the box.
+Arrange the Hw-Answer sheet in order, STAPLE them and write your NAME legibly as last/first (according to the university roster).
+I will drop two lowest Handed-in HWs & two lowest MML HWs before computing each average.

-Quizzes (online):
+QUIZES (online):